Music theory: counterpoint 2

 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 This course has now started

 What is the course about?

 Counterpoint is the art of writing two or more independent melodic lines that combine to create effective music.
 This course explores the principles of contrapuntal technique, providing students with both an insight into this compositional style and practical skills in composition.
-The course will combine analysis of scores from a variety of musical periods, and practical exercises which will be reviewed and discussed in class.
+The course will combine analysis of scores in a variety of styles, and practical exercises which will be reviewed and discussed in class.

 What will we cover?

 - Develop understanding of rhythmic ratios between melodic lines

 - Use of non-harmony notes to create dissonance

 By the end of this course you should be able to...

 - Analyse contrapuntal music in two or more parts